Scope Design System

 · The mobile experience in particular lacked responsiveness, causing layout issues and poor usability on smaller screens.

-· Establish a unified design system for both web and mobile platforms
+Scope needs to establish a unified design system for both web and mobile platforms to accelerate the design-to-development workflow.

 Roadmap